vivaria/edisonrul.ing/docs/source/cards/a/angel-o7.md

 ### Card Rulings

 When this card is Tribute Summoned, it gains the following effect: ● The effects of Effect Monsters can't be activated.
-●The ●This card must be Tribute Summoned, not Normal Summoned by Mausoleum of the Emperor.
+●This card must be Tribute Summoned, not Normal Summoned by Mausoleum of the Emperor.
 ●The effect is lost if this card is flipped face-down and later Flip Summoned.
 ●The effect stays if this card is flipped face-down and later flipped face-up (by card effect).
 ●The effect stays if this card is temporarily banished (by Interdimensional Matter Transporter).